kbhaines/reaper/articulation-mapper/README.md

 ; Articulations are searched in order for a match - the first matching notation ; will be used, and the corresponding sequence will be sent.

-C1 custom _generic_long; Everything after a semicolon is ignored
+C1 _generic_long; Everything after a semicolon is ignored

 ; NOTE: you'll need to define custom notations such as that above whenever there ; isn't a corresponding Reaper notation 'articulation' or 'ornament' etc.
+; Also note that you don't need to put 'custom' at the start, the plugin ; will automatically strip this from the notation before it tries matching.

 ; You don't actually need to put this articulation on long notes, instead ; you can just set an articulation to be a default when no notation has